brunomartins-com/broadbandTV-API/readme.md

 **Installing**

-*Create a database (You can choose the name)
+* Create a database (You can choose the name)
-*Exec data.sql file to create tables
+* Exec data.sql file to create tables
-*Unzip bbtv.zip to your root folder
+* Unzip bbtv.zip to your root folder
-*Edit “/.env” File Setting your database information
+* Edit “/.env” File Setting your database information
 * The “Public” folder is the application root

 **If you want to use your own USDA Key, just edit “.env” file changing “USDA_KEY”**

- Using
+**Using**

-1 Create User:
+1. Create User:
 	URL: api/user/add
 	Parameters:
 		Email